uiceds/cee-492-project-2025-gasc/cee492_report.typ

     ],

   abstract: [
    Bridge scour (the unwanted removal of sediment at bridge foundations) is the leading cause of bridge failures and closures in the United States.
-With increasing availability and processing power of stream and weather data, engineers can better analyze, predict and prescribe patterns to anticipate problems, react quickly to large weather events, and design mitigations to preserve and protect these large public assets.
+With increasing availability and processing power of stream and weather data, engineers can better analyze, predict, and prescribe patterns to anticipate problems, react quickly to large weather events, and design mitigations to preserve and protect these large public assets.
 In this study, the principles of data science and the Julia programming language are applied to investigate streambed profile data supplied by the USGS for select bridges in the state of Montana.
-The project scope evolved during the study, primarily during the Exploratory Data Analsis phase.
-However, the intent of this study remained the same; to gain insights into scour behavior using data science.#v(0.5em)],
+The project scope evolved during the study, primarily during the Exploratory Data Analysis phase.
+However, the intent of this study remained the same: to gain insights into scour behavior using data science.#v(0.5em)],

 authors: (
     (